ckswilliams/modOpenREM/docs/install.rst

     recommended to use a different database such as `PostgreSQL <http://www.postgresql.org>`_ or `MySQL <http://www.mysql.com>`_.

-    Here are the authors instructions for installing PostgreSQL on linux:
+    Here are instructions for installing PostgreSQL on linux and on Windows:

     ..  toctree::
         :maxdepth: 1

         postgresql
+        postgresql_windows

 #.
 Install and configure a production webserver